Sluthsaber95/Webpack-Foundations/miscellaneous/notes/webpack_feats_and_support_packages.md

 In order to make it easier to track down errors and warnings, JavaScript offers source maps, which maps your compiled code back to your original source code.
 If an error originates from b.js, the source map will tell you exactly that.

+Avoid inline-*** and eval-*** use in production as they can increase bundle size and reduce the overall performance.

 ## Utilizing Watch mode